Home and Community Care (HACC) Program-funded services must meet certain standards.

-- respect for their individual human worth and dignity
+- respect for their worth and dignity

-- be assessed for access to services
+- fair assessment for access to services

-- be informed and consulted about available services and other relevant matters
+- be talked with about available services

-- be part of decisions made about their care
+- be part of care decisions

 - choose from available alternatives

-- receive good quality services
+- quality services

-- treat service staff and other clients with courtesy
+- politely treat staff and other clients

 Aged Services responsibilities